LGBTQ Nondiscrimination in Arizona:

 A September 2013 poll found that approximately 63% of the state’s voters supported federal non-discrimination protections for LGBT individuals.

 Brush & Nib Studio v.
 City of Phoenix

-Case Seeking Religious Exemption from LGBTQ Nondiscrimination LawsKey Date: July 11, 2018 • Plaintiffs Seek AZ Supreme Court Review
+Case Seeking Religious Exemption from LGBTQ Nondiscrimination LawsKey Date: September 16, 2019 • Ruling from the AZ Supreme Court Review

 Legal Team: Alliance Defending Freedom